 Welcome To The Saltmarsh

-Once upon a time I worked as a traditional therapist: charting individual mental health in a room with two chairs and a box of tissues (and, most likely, a generic image of beach pebbles).
+Once upon a time I worked as a trauma-trained CBT therapist: charting individual mental health in a room with two chairs and a box of tissues (and, most likely, a generic image of beach pebbles).
 This way of working remains necessary and important for a great many people and situations (though perhaps without the pebbles).

-I am convinced that within each of our stories is a sacred gift; inviting us onto a pilgrimage to find it — a journey that often takes us beyond the periphery of our carefully drawn maps, and into the restorative saltmarsh of our wounds.
-And while I’ve been privileged to help guide many others in that journey, it’s through my own peregrination that I’ve witnessed this broken starlight shine most brazenly.
-My own trauma history, and related struggles with OCD, train my trickster medicine, inspire my fellowship with other peregrini, and ask me to testify to the wonder found even in our darkest tales.
+I am convinced that within each of our stories is a sacred gift; inviting us onto a peregrination to find it — a journey that can take us into the restorative saltmarsh of our (healed) wounds.
+And while I’ve been privileged to help guide many others in that journey, it’s through my own peregrination that I’ve met this broken starlight most keenly.
+My own story has been my deepest medicine teacher, inspiring fellowship with other peregrini, and insisting I testify to the wonder found even — especially — in our darkest tales.

 The world’s greatest itinerant storyteller regularly reminds me to love God and love my neighbour.
 This is the true north that guides my compass.